Stories That Can Heal The World

 Stories don’t need to be long; just look at Sean Hill’s Very Short Story Tweet-sized stories, with quick arcs that engage our imagination in ways one would not think possible.

 Stories don’t need to be fantastic; they need life behind them.
-For the right audience, they will propagate that life through words.
+For the right audience, stories propagate life through words.

 Master Your Story